anthonyjj89/ticktick-mcp/README.md

 ## Enhanced Error Handling and Verification

-Version 1.3.0 includes significant improvements to error handling and verification throughout the application:
+Version 1.4.0 includes significant improvements to error handling and verification throughout the application, especially for task deletion operations:

 ### Improved Error Messages